E. D. Berman: Theatre career

-In 1971 Berman set up the Almost Free Theatre on Rupert Street, Soho in the West End.
+In 1971, Berman set up the Almost Free Theatre on Rupert Street, Soho, in London's West End.
 The audiences paid what they could afford (at least one penny) to see a range of productions based on a range of social and political themes.
 The Almost Free also staged numerous individual new plays by Mike Stott, Henry Livings, Michael Stevens, Wolf Mankowitz, Edward Bond and many others.
-Sir Tom Stoppard developed several of his key one act plays for Berman's theatres including After Magritte, Dogg's Hamlet, Cahoot's Macbeth and the highly successful Dirty Linen and New-Found-Land.
+Sir Tom Stoppard developed several of his key one-act plays for Berman's theatres, including After Magritte, Dogg's Hamlet, Cahoot's Macbeth and the highly successful Dirty Linen and New-Found-Land.